Gendered Cultures Research Group

-Jenny Björklund, Jenny Ingemarsdotter, Helena Wahlström Henriksson, Nadine Lake, Karin S. Lindelöf, Sanja Nivesjö, Annie Woube, Pär Segerdahl, Annica Gullberg, Gabriele Griffin, Cecilia Rodéhn, Lisa Hagelin, Renita Sörensdotter, Chitra Sinha, Malin Jordal, Elina Nilsson, Andrea Petitt and Doris Leibetseder.
+Jenny Björklund, Helena Wahlström Henriksson, Karin S. Lindelöf, Sanja Nivesjö, Annie Woube, Pär Segerdahl, Annica Gullberg, Gabriele Griffin, Cecilia Rodéhn, Lisa Hagelin, Renita Sörensdotter, Chitra Sinha, Malin Jordal, Elina Nilsson, Andrea Petitt, and Doris Leibetseder.

 Cultural Studies scholars are not only interested in texts in its broad sense, but equally in everyday practices, cultural phenomena, and material culture.
 This does not mean that Cultural Studies is only preoccupied with contemporary phenomena.
 On the contrary, understanding contemporary practices requires historical perspectives as well.

 Gender Studies focuses on how gender is constructed in society and culture.
 Internationally, Feminist Cultural Studies has contributed immensely to the understanding of how gender is produced and reproduced in culture.
 For instance, Judith Butler, Donna Haraway, and bell hooks have, from different perspectives, asked crucial questions about power, identity and meaning—key concepts within the field of Cultural Studies.